Chaitanya31612/microservices-amazon-clone/Readme.md

 # Microservices E-Commerce Platform

-A comprehensive e-commerce platform built with microservices architecture using Kubernetes, Docker, and multiple programming languages.
+A comprehensive e-commerce platform built with microservices architecture using Kubernetes, Docker, Kafka for event-driven communication, and multiple programming languages.

 ## Project Overview